capeafrl/cape/README.md

 # cape
 This is changing as we speak.
+We are making changes